 Over on social media…

 White Cube has a striking Instagram feed of intriguing artworks, in-depth descriptions, and news of upcoming displays and events.
-On IGTV there are videos from the Channel section of the website, presented with subtitles for accessibility in mobile use, which helps reach an audience that may not have seen them on the website.
+The videos are from the Channel section of the website, presented with subtitles for accessibility in mobile use, which helps reach an audience that may not have seen them on the website.

 The closure of museums and galleries during the coronavirus pandemic has been a catalyst for change in how cultural institutions engage their audiences outside of the exhibition space.
 Taking the opportunity to develop an online content strategy, keeping up with regular visitors and drawing in new ones through accessible digital resources, has primed these galleries for a successful reopening and a thriving future.